-To be considered for inclusion in our proxy materials for our 2023 Annual Meeting of Stockholders, your proposal must be submitted in writing by January 2, 2023 to our Secretary at 512 2nd Street, 4th Floor, San Francisco, California 94107, and you must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-However, if the 2023 Annual Meeting of Stockholders is advanced by more than 30 days prior to or delayed by more than 30 days after June 16, 2023, then the deadline will be a reasonable time prior to the time we begin to print and send our proxy materials.
+To be considered for inclusion in our proxy materials for our 2024 Annual Meeting of Stockholders, your proposal must be submitted in writing by December 30, 2023 to our Secretary at 512 2nd Street, 4th Floor, San Francisco, California 94107, and you must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+However, if the 2024 Annual Meeting of Stockholders is advanced by more than 30 days prior to or delayed by more than 30 days after June 15, 2024, then the deadline will be a reasonable time prior to the time we begin to print and send our proxy materials.

-Pursuant to our Amended and Restated Bylaws, or our bylaws, if you wish to submit a proposal (including a director nomination) at the 2023 Annual Meeting of Stockholders that is not to be included in next year's proxy materials, you must do so not later than the close of business on March 18, 2023 and no earlier than the close of business on February 16, 2023 provided, however, that if next year's annual meeting is advanced by more than 30 days prior to or delayed by more than 30 days after June 16, 2023, your proposal must be submitted not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of such meeting is first made.
+Pursuant to our Amended and Restated Bylaws, or our bylaws, if you wish to submit a director nomination for, or a proposal that is not to be included in the Company's proxy materials, for next year's annual meeting of stockholders, you must do so not later than the close of business on March 17, 2024 and no earlier than the close of business on February 16, 2024; provided, however, that if next year's annual meeting is advanced by more than 30 days prior to or delayed by more than 30 days after June 15, 2024, your proposal must be submitted not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or, if later than the 90th day prior to such annual meeting, the 10th day following the day on which public announcement of such meeting is first made.
 You are advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
-The chair of the 2023 Annual Meeting of Stockholders may determine, if the facts warrant, that a matter has not been properly brought before the meeting and, therefore, may not be considered at the meeting.
-In addition, the proxy solicited by our Board of Directors for the 2023 Annual Meeting will confer discretionary voting authority with respect to (i) any proposal presented by a stockholder at that meeting for which Olema has not been provided with timely notice and any proposal made in accordance with our bylaws, if the 2023 proxy statement briefly describes the matter and how management proxy holders intend to vote on it, if the stockholder does not comply with the requirements of Rule 14a-4(c)(2) promulgated under the Exchange Act.